Will North Carolina cover the spread vs. Northern Iowa? Betting Trends, Record ATS

 North Carolina vs Northern Iowa Betting Records & Stats

-- The Tar Heels' record against the spread last season was 9-21-0.
+- The Tar Heels covered the spread nine times in 33 games last season.

 - North Carolina won all six games it played as a moneyline favorite with odds of -900 or shorter last year.

-- The Tar Heels have an implied moneyline win probability of 90.0% in this game.
+- The Tar Heels have an implied moneyline win probability of 90.0% in this contest.

-- Northern Iowa covered 13 times in 29 matchups with a spread last year.

 - The Panthers played as an underdog of +575 or more once last season and lost that game.

-- Sportsbooks have implied with the moneyline set for this matchup that Northern Iowa has a 14.8% chance of pulling out a win.
+- The moneyline set for this matchup implies Northern Iowa has a 14.8% chance of walking away with the win.

 North Carolina vs. Northern Iowa Over/Under Stats